avo-hq/docs/0.1/filters.md

 The `name` method lets you set the name of the filter.

 The `apply` method is responsible for filtering out the records by giving you access to modify the `query` object.
-The `apply` method also give you access to the current `request` object and the passed `values`.
+The `apply` method also gives you access to the current `request` object, and the passed `values`.
 The `values` object is a `Hash` containing all the configured `options` with the option name as the key and `true`/`false` as the value.

 ```ruby
 # Example values payload